ventojs/webstorm-vento/README.md

 ##### clearing caches

+> [!TIP]
-The Jetbrains SDK depends on a lot of majical dependencies to be able to run it's own IDE's in development mode.
-So sometimes there is no choice but to use the nuclear option to get a clean slate.
-This is likely to happen if you start switching the platform being targeted by the plugin in `gradle.properties` or if you change the version of the Jetbrains SDK in `build.gradle.kts`.
+> The Jetbrains SDK depends on a lot of majical dependencies to be able to run it's own IDE's in development mode.
+So
+> sometimes there is no choice but to use the nuclear option to get a clean slate.
+This is likely to happen if you start
+> switching the platform being targeted by the plugin in `gradle.properties` or if you change the version of the
+> Jetbrains
+> SDK in `build.gradle.kts`.

 ```bash
 ./gradlew --stop          ## stop the gradle daemon